woodcox/primitive-jekyll/README.md

     $ gem install primitive-jekyll

-> Since [November 2017](https://blog.github.com/2017-11-29-use-any-theme-with-github-pages/) you can use this theme by adding: `remote_theme: cecleeds/primitive-jekyll` on your `_config.yml` file.
+> Since [November 2017](https://blog.github.com/2017-11-29-use-any-theme-with-github-pages/) you can use this theme by adding: `remote_theme: cecleeds/primitive-jekyll` to your `_config.yml` file.

 ## Usage